Partia Razem

 Partia Razem (/pl/, meaning 'Together Party') is a left-wing political party in Poland.
 It was founded in 2015, and from 2019 to 2024 the party's official name was Lewica Razem (/pl/, 'Left Together').

 The party was one of the eight nationwide committees standing in the 2015 parliamentary election.
 Party co-leaders are Adrian Zandberg and Aleksandra Owca, elected at the end of November and beginning of December 2024, following a split in the party in October.
 It supports principles of social democracy, democratic socialism, and social liberalism, and has expressed progressive views.
 The party is critical of the historical post-communist Democratic Left Alliance.
-It is a part of the European Left Alliance for the People and the Planet; a pan-European party that supports an alternative to capitalism.
+It is part of the European Left Alliance for the People and the Planet, a European political party that supports an alternative to capitalism.
 It was a member of the Progressive International and DiEM25.

 History

 Foundation

 Razem was founded as a response to the unsuccessful attempt to create a left-wing political platform in Poland during the 2015 presidential election.
 Another reason was dissatisfaction with the role of the post-communist Democratic Left Alliance as the main centre-left party.
 Many founders were previously activists in the Young Socialists, The Greens or local initiatives, including Kraków Against Games.

 Razem's main political stances were formulated during the founding congress on 16–17 May 2015, when Razem's first National Board was elected, consisting of Jakub Baran, Aleksandra Cacha, Alicja Czubek, Maciej Konieczny, Magdalena Malińska, Mateusz Mirys, Katarzyna Paprota, Adrian Zandberg, and Marcelina Zawisza.
 However, several local structures were active even earlier, in March and April.
 The party was officially registered on 21 July 2015.

 Razem registered lists for the 2015 parliamentary election in all electoral districts and received 3.6% of the vote in the election, below the 5% threshold to gain seats in parliament.
 However, having met the 3% threshold, the party received state subsidies for their election campaign.